icub-tech-iit/documentation/docs/temperature_sensors/general/overview.md

 The correct configuration enables the motor temperature reading and sending the values to the yarprobotinterface, but, currently, these measures are not published on the yarp `stateExt` port.
 Therefore the user needs to develop a module application similar to [this one](https://github.com/MSECode/motionControlModule), to read the temperature.

 In addition, the user module can retrieve the `warningTemperatureLimits` and check if the temperature exceeds that limit to put the motor in a safer state with lower current consumption.
+!!! warning "HW Fault due to overheating"

-Is it important to notice that the firmware puts the motor in fault when the temperature goes beyond the `hardwareTemperatureLimits` for longer than 10 seconds.
+    Is it important to notice that the firmware puts the motor in HW Fault when the temperature goes beyond the `hardwareTemperatureLimits` for longer than 10 seconds.

 More details on the temperature flow and **error managmanagement** are available in the section [data flow](../software/dataflow.md).